kutskodaria/excel-vba-automation/README.md

 # Excel & VBA: Automation, Data Analysis, Dashboards

 Data analysis and process automation in Excel using VBA, pivot tables, regression, forecasting, and Solver.
 I work at the intersection of transport logistics, business analytics, and VBA automation.
 The projects in my portfolio solve real-world problems: inventory control, route optimization, and sales analysis.
-My skills apply to any industry — finance, retail, warehousing, manufacturing, and more.
+My skills apply to any industry: finance, retail, warehousing, manufacturing, and more.

 ---